Blue Seal Dinner Classics (Canned)

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-With the exception of hair, horns, teeth and hooves, this stuff can include heads, ovaries or developing fetuses.1
+With the exception of hair, horns, teeth and hooves, this item can include almost any other part of the animal.2

-The fifth ingredient includes textured soy protein… a plant-based meat substitute containing as much as 70% protein.
+The fifth ingredient includes textured soy protein, a plant-based meat substitute containing as much as 70% protein.
 TSP (as it is commonly known) consists of inferior plant-based proteins lower in their nutritional and biological value.

-The sixth ingredient is guar gum… a gelling or thickening agent found in many wet pet foods.
+The sixth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

 And lastly, we note this product contains just one chelated mineral.
-These are minerals that have been chemically attached to protein… thus making them easier to absorb.
+These are minerals that have been chemically attached to protein, thus making them easier to absorb.

 Normally, chelated minerals are a sign of a better quality dog food.
 However, we find it strange that only one solitary mineral (copper) is present here in this preferred form.